 Introduction and Recap

-Before we come to the resurrection, we'll briefly remind ourselves of what happened in the last few days, as Jesus has come to the point of being executed, by crucifixion.
-From the beginning of Series 11 onwards, we've been looking at the last week of Jesus' life.
-I'm going to focus now on the last events from Thursday evening onwards.
+Before we come to the resurrection, we will briefly remind ourselves of what happened in the last few days, as Jesus has come to the point of being executed, by crucifixion.
+From the beginning of Series 11 onwards, we have been looking at the last week of Jesus' life.
+I am going to focus now on the last events from Thursday evening onwards.
 By this time, the religious authorities in Jerusalem had access to information that Judas Iscariot was giving to them, having betrayed Jesus, on Wednesday of that week, and decided to work with them for a financial reward.
-In order to secure Jesus' arrest, they have access to information from Judas and they're waiting for a time to arrest Jesus.
+In order to secure Jesus' arrest, they have access to information from Judas and they are waiting for a time to arrest Jesus.
 This takes place very late on Thursday evening, after the Last Supper.
 Judas Iscariot leaves the Last Supper, goes and tells the authorities where he thinks Jesus is going to be a little later on, in the Garden of Gethsemane.
-It's at that place that Judas comes with Temple guards and Jesus is arrested and taken to the High Priest's house, where he undergoes a trial, of sorts, from the Sanhedrin - the ruling Jewish Council.
+It is at that place that Judas comes with Temple guards and Jesus is arrested and taken to the High Priest's house, where he undergoes a trial, of sorts, from the Sanhedrin - the ruling Jewish Council.
 They condemn him as a blasphemer and plan to hand him over to the Romans in the morning.
 Events are moving very fast.
 Lots of other things happen around this time: Judas eventually ends up committing suicide in despair, after he has some terrible remorse concerning his betrayal; Peter denies Jesus; and the disciples are scattered.
-It's a very confusing situation on Thursday evening.
-Early on Friday morning, the Sanhedrin, and their associates, are ready to go straight to the Roman governor's palace, to Pontius Pilate, and to ask him to carry out the sentence of execution, which they are not permitted to do by Roman law.
+It is a very confusing situation on Thursday evening.
+Early on Friday morning, the Sanhedrin, and their associates, are ready to go straight to the Roman governor's palace, to Pontius Pilate, to ask him to carry out the sentence of execution, which they are not permitted to do by Roman law.
 Pilate hesitates for a long time but is eventually persuaded by pressure from the religious authorities in the crowd to execute Jesus.
-Towards the end of Series 13, we studied the death of Jesus in two episodes and reflected on some of the extraordinary things that happened during those six hours that Jesus was on the cross.
+Towards the end of Series 13, we studied the death of Jesus in two episodes and reflected on some of the extraordinary things that happened during those six hours when Jesus was on the cross.
 We reflected on the seven sayings of Jesus that are recorded in the different Gospels, and their significance.

 In the last episode, as we concluded Series 13, we saw how the burial of Jesus took place.
-We noticed that two members of the Sanhedrin, who had not agreed with the majority, and were secret disciples of Jesus, came together and went to Pontius Pilate, as soon as Jesus died and asked for permission to have the body, so that they could bury him.
+We noticed that two members of the Sanhedrin, who had not agreed with the majority, and were secret disciples of Jesus, came together and went to Pontius Pilate, as soon as Jesus had died and asked for permission to have the body, so that they could bury him.
 These two were Joseph of Arimathea and Nicodemus.
 We noticed very specifically, in the last episode, how a number of women who had travelled with Jesus from Galilee, gathered at the scene of the crucifixion, when most of the male disciples were not recorded as being present.
 Apart from John, we don't know of any of them being there.
 But the women were there and we noticed particularly that they took careful note of the site of the burial, which was very near the crucifixion site.
 They saw Joseph of Arimathea and Nicodemus, and probably servants with them, actually burying Jesus in a tomb which was carved out of the rock.
-They saw the stone that was placed in front of the tomb, once Jesus was in the tomb, and they saw that whole situation unfolding on Friday evening, somewhere between 3 pm and 8 pm.
-That's very important for our story now.
+They saw the stone that was placed in front, once Jesus was in the tomb, and they saw that whole situation unfolding on Friday evening, somewhere between 3 pm and 8 pm.
+That is very important for our story now.
 The Gospel writers identify Mary Magdalene as one of those women who was present there and one of those women who specifically identified the place of the tomb.

 Six Sources of Information